excalidraw/excalidraw-blog/content/blog/redesigning-editor-api/index.md

 <!-- TODO -->

-# Main idea and implementation
+# Main idea and Implementation

-Our current api is heavily dependent on `render` props and its not easy to customize the UI apart from just specific parts eg `renderTopRightUI`, `renderFooter` where we provide the `render` props so host can update it as needed.
+Our current api is heavily dependent on `render` props eg `renderTopRightUI`, `renderFooter` and its not easy to customize the UI apart from just specific parts where we provide the `render` props so host can update it as needed.

 Our intention is to make the API heavily customizable and in the `React` way.
 Hence we want to slowly move to `Component` API where host will be able to pass the individual parts of the UI as `React` Children and Excalidraw will take care of rendering it correctly and with this we will be removing the `render` prop as well.

+We also plan to decouple the editor from the UI so to achieve the same we will slowly make the API more powerful so the UI can be customized by the host to an extent where host will be able to have full control on what UI elements should be rendered in the editor.

 As mentioned earlier about the new editor redesign due to which we decided redesign the API as well, [these](https://github.com/excalidraw/excalidraw/issues/5960) were mainly the blockers for the release.